-NEW YORK (Reuters) - A group of investors rescued Knight Capital Group Inc (KCG.N: Quote) in a $400 million deal that keeps the embattled leader in U.S. equities market-making in business, but comes at a huge cost to existing shareholders.
+NEW YORK (Reuters) - A group of investors rescued Knight Capital Group Inc KCG.N in a $400 million deal that keeps the embattled leader in U.S. equities market-making in business, but comes at a huge cost to existing shareholders.

 Chief Executive Tom “TJ” Joyce told Reuters the new investors support him and his management team, but it was too early to tell whether the firm would shrink or keep the same strategy it had before last week’s losses.

 Blackstone Group LP (BX.N), rival market maker Getco and financial services companies TD Ameritrade Holding Corp AMTD.N, Stifel Nicolaus (SF.N), Jefferies and Stephens Inc purchased preferred shares for what works out to be a 73 percent stake in the company, Knight said.

 Knight has been the largest U.S. provider of retail market-making in New York Stock Exchange and Nasdaq-listed stocks, buying and selling shares for clients.
 As a market maker it also provides liquidity to equity markets by stepping in to buy and sell stocks, using its own capital to ensure orderly activity.

 Knight shares closed down 24.2 percent at $3.07.
 Those who held Knight shares before Monday will feel the pain of the company’s rescue the most acutely.
 The massive dilution that accompanies the deal means their stakes are worth just a fraction of what they were days ago.